adamsilver/fdpb/03-Book-A-Flight.md

 - save us time and money in design and implementation costs
 - are performant (as users don't need to download and execute custom components)
 - are familiar because native apps use the same UI control
+- are normally accessible by default

-Also, when browser vendors improve the behaviour, our users get them too without waiting for us to upgrade our code.
+Also, when browser improve the design of the native components, our users get them too without waiting for us to upgrade our own code.
 This frees us up to solve other problems instead.

-Mobile browser support is good, and this is where the native date picker really shines.
+So let's talk support.
+Mobile browser support is good.
 Here's what it looks like:

 ![Mobile native date control](./images/mobile-date.png)

 Desktop browser support is not as good.
-Chrome and Edge work well but Firefox, for example, doesn't have any support, although by the time this book is released this may well have changed.
+Chrome and Edge work well but Firefox, for example, doesn't have any support, although I hear it's on it's way.
 Here's what it looks like for Chrome:

 ![Desktop native date control](./images/desktop-date.png)

 If you're concerned about differences in appearance across different platforms and browsers.
 Don't be.
 User's either don't notice or don't care.
-And if you're not convinved you should watch Nicholas Zakas's video[^] and have a read of this website [^dowebsitesneedtolookthesame].
+And if you're not convinced you should watch Nicholas Zakas's video[^] and have a read of this website [^dowebsitesneedtolookthesame].

 Here's the HTML: